The Founding of a Republic: Production

+Themes and Analysis

+Popular culture

+One key theme in The Founding of a Republic is the integration of popular mainstream culture in contemporary China, demonstrating how Chinese mass culture has evolved beyond purely propagandistic works into a mature entertainment industry that efficiently blends commercial appeal with state-approved narratives.
+A clear example of this is the inclusion of over 170 stars, many of whom are not traditional film actors but come from diverse sectors such as pop music, television and directing.
+This casting choice reflects a strategic effort to engage a broad audience by connecting ideological messages with popular culture figures familiar to the public.

+Propaganda

+Rather than relying on didactic messaging, the film's utilitarian approach aims to promote the legitimacy of the Communist Party while remaining competitive in a commercial film market that is increasingly influenced by Hollywood.
+Han Sanping, one of the film's key producers and a significant figure in China's film industry, explicitly stated that the goal was to "blend mainstream ideology and commercial methods," positioning the film as both a political tool and a marketable product.
+Similarly, co-director Huang Jianxin emphasized his intention to make "a real film instead of a propaganda flick," selecting to humanize historical figures and use a variety of cinematic techniques to engage audiences, demonstrating a desire of the film's creators to not only be aware of the challenges of making politically themed films for modern viewers but also to craft a more sophisticated and relatable narrative.
+This blend of ideological purpose and commercial strategy shows a broader shift in how political cinema operates in post-reform China.

+The film moved away from casting Chiang Kai-shek as 'evil' versus Mao Zedong like what was common in other Chinese media on the subject (such as the 1965 musical The East Is Red), and emphasizing instead that the contingencies of war led the communists to victory.

 Critical response

 Positive responses

 The film was a massive financial success in mainland China, earning 420 million yuan and eventually becoming the highest-grossing Chinese-made film ever for a brief time until it was surpassed the following year by Jiang Wen’s Let the Bullets Fly (2010).

 Many critics also recognized how The Founding of a Republic has evolved public state-narrated presentation of past historical figures and events.
 For example, many applauded the film for its more “objective” retelling of some characters, such as Chiang Kai-shek, who is characterized in a more sympathetic light compared to past movies.
 As Gloria and M.E.
 Davies have emphasized, many online commentators, “praised the film's makers for departing from former 'good vs. evil' representations of Mao and Chiang to emphasize instead the contingencies of war that led the Communists to victory”.
 Similarly, the film was commended by viewers for its amplified representation of other minority party leaders, such as Zhang Lan, Chairman of the China Democratic League, for the demonstrated significance of their role in the nation's foundation.